-If you’re interested in creating your own effective and user-friendly microsites, the first step is figuring out a platform to design them.
+Now that you know how to build a microsite, you’re ready to create your own effective and user-friendly microsites.
+The next step is to figure out the platform that you’ll be working on.
 The service should be comprehensive to use, easy to update and provide valuable analytics.

 At Zoomforth, we know that creating an interactive user experience that capitalizes on a range of web features shouldn’t be complicated.
 Without the need for a formally-trained developer, you can design and publish your microsites with ease.

 Zoomforth offers many features to create your microsites, including:

 - Real-time in-app support and help center

 Many enterprises, including three of the Big Four accounting firms, have used Zoomforth to elevate their business.
 If you’re interested in taking advantage of microsites’ many uses and benefits, request a demo with Zoomforth to start creating interactive user experiences that last.